trivago/gollum/docs/consumers/socket.rst

 ----------

 **Enable**
   Can either be true or false to enable or disable this consumer.
+**ID**
+  Allows this consumer to be found by other plugins by name.
+  By default this is set to "" which does not register this consumer.
 **Stream**
   Defines either one or an aray of stream names this consumer sends messages to.
 **Address**
   Defines the protocol, address/DNS and port to listen to.
   The protocol can either be "socket://" for unix domain, "tcp://" for TCP or "udp://" for UDP sockets.